kaavyaaraj/Appointy/README.md

 Added pagination to the list endpoint
 Added unit tests

-Users have the following attributes
+Users have the following attributes:

 Id
 Name
 Email
 Password

-Posts have the following Attributes.
+Posts have the following Attributes:

 Caption
 Image URL
 Posted Timestamp